Author: Dr. Jean-Paul Rodrigue

 1. Contemporary Production Systems

-As the fourth industrial revolution is unfolding, production and consumption are the two core components of economic systems and are both interrelated through the conventional supply/demand relationship.
+As the fourth industrial revolution unfolds, production and consumption are the two core components of economic systems and are both interrelated through the conventional supply/demand relationship.
 Basic economic theory underlines that what is being consumed must be produced, and what is being produced must be consumed.
-Any disequilibrium between supply and demand can be considered as a market failure.
+Any disequilibrium between supply and demand can be considered a market failure.
 On one side, insufficient production involves shortages and price increases, while on the other, overproduction and overcapacity involve waste, storage of excess inventory, and price volatility.
 It is mainly through corporations and their perception of market opportunities that a set of decisions is made about allocating scarce resources, reconciling production (supply) and consumption (demand).
 This cannot occur without freight flows within a complex distribution system that includes modes, terminals, but also facilities consolidating, storing, and deconsolidating these flows.

 Manufacturing is a core economic function as it produces tangible goods fulfilling various needs using processes that can be manual (using tools), mechanical (using machines and automation), chemical (reactions), and even biological (such as fermentation).
 It has a cost structure composed of direct (such as materials and wages) and indirect costs (such as distribution), which are often location-specific.
 Producing the same output at different locations can be associated with a different cost structure because input costs such as labor, land, and energy will vary.
 Contemporary manufacturing systems are constantly adapting to significant changes in production factors, distribution, and production networks: